 Teams should calculate all the costs related to the manufacture and marketing of their product.
-Remind students that the manufacturing costs should be no more than £7 per product, and that the retail price should be around £15 per product.
+Remind students that the manufacturing costs should be no more than £7 per product, and that the retail price should be no more than £15.
 The winning product will be manufactured as a batch of around 200 with an overall budget of £1,400.
 Teams should:

-- Calculate quantities and costs of each material or component used - Calculate quantities and costs of materials for packaging - Research the costs of manufacturing methods such as laser cutting, die cutting or printing - Research the labour costs involved in the manufacture (these can be local or national average costs, for example The minimum wage for under 18s is £4.62 per hour.) - Calculate how many items can be manufactured within budget - Calculate the expected profit from the sale of this quantity of product
+- Calculate quantities and costs of each material or component used - Calculate quantities and costs of materials for packaging - Research the costs of manufacturing methods such as laser cutting, die cutting or printing - Research the labour costs involved in the manufacture (these can be local or national average costs, for example The minimum wage for under 18s is £4.62 per hour.) - Calculate how many items can be manufactured within budget - Calculate the expected profit from the sale of this quantity of product ventura.designmuseum.org/resources/budget-sheet-template/

-Students can use the Budget Sheet Template to present their findings https://ventura.designmuseum.org/resources/budget-sheettemplate/
+Students can use the Budget Sheet Template to help them through this process and to present their findings:

-Key stage 4:
+Key stage 4 option